 Jumper Position Description OPT 1 1-2 2-3 Undefined.
 Reserved for future.
+Undefined.
+Reserved for future.
 OPT 2 1-2 2-3 Undefined.
 Reserved for future.
+Undefined.
+Reserved for future.
 OPT 3 1-2 2-3 Undefined.
 Reserved for future.
-OPT 4 1-2 2-3 Board #1 (LIN Id = 17) Board #2 (LIN Id = 18)
+Undefined.
+Reserved for future.
+OPT 4 1-2 2-3 Normal Mode.
+Use this setting when the board is used with an eCNA-10.
+Emulation Mode.
+In this mode, the board emulates the 39331 Booth termination board in order to be compatible with older CNA automations.